nRFCloud/utils/README.md

 ## Requirements

 1. Create an account in [nrfcloud.com](https://nrfcloud.com).
 2. Retrieve your API key.
-You can find it in your [nRF Cloud account](https://nrfcloud.com/#/account).
+You can find it in your [nRF Cloud User Account page](https://nrfcloud.com/#/account).
 3. To simplify the use of the scripts, you can declare your API key as an environment variable in your terminal.
 This way, you won't need to repeatedly type it in each command.
 Here's how to do it:

 ```bash